galeone/galeone.github.io/_posts/2019-05-10-dissecting-tf-function-part-3.md

 ## for ... in range

 Following the previous 3 lessons, writing a function that uses a `for` loop is trivial.
-Tobe entirely sure that the code is correctly graph-converted, we can design the function by using the tensorflow `tf.` methods to help the conversion.
+To be entirely sure that the code is correctly graph-converted, we can design the function by using the tensorflow `tf.` methods to help the conversion.
 So, for a simple function that sums the number from `1` to `X-1` the correct way of designing it is to use:

 1. An external `tf.Variable` since the function creates a state and from [part 1](/tensorflow/tf.function/2019/03/21/dissecting-tf-function-part-1/) we know how to deal with it.
 2. Use `tf.range` instead of `range` since `tf.range` exists and therefore it is just better to use it.